 What we offer and how we work with you

 Welcome to the glenhagen farm retreat!
 We invite you to explore our 65 acres of woods, prairie, and creek.
 We provide a wide range of educational and worship opportunities related to the arts, religion, ecosystems, astronomy and sustainable agriculture.
 If you wish, you can bring your own curriculum and programs.
 Groups attending the camp will be provided with a menu of educational topics to choose from and explore.
 Educational materials and tools will be provided for groups to use themselves, or groups can request more structured curriculum which will primarily be provided by our Executive Director.
-We are proud to be the 21st partner chosen by the Field Museum to teach their Mighty Acorns curriculum (www.mightyacorns.org) and this will be available to groups as well!
+We are proud to be the 21st partner chosen by the Field Museum to teach their Mighty Acorns curriculum (www.mightyacorns.org).
+Campers should be age 12 and older, unless part of a family camp.

 We provide tents which will accommodate up to a total of 40 campers.
-The tents are set up on platforms and include cots.
 No prior experience in camping is required.
-The camp will include a pavilion which will include washrooms with showers, cooking facilities and learning space.
+The camp includes a pavilion with washrooms with showers, cooking facilities and learning space.
 More information about the tents and pavilion is on the facilities page.

 Your organization is exclusively responsible for supervising all of the members of your group at all times and is responsible for their safety.
 If you are bringing children, you will be responsible for bringing a specified number of adults and you will commit to supervise the children at all times.
 We take no responsibility for the supervision of the members of your group.